EmmaRask/EmmaRask/README.md

 ## Hi and welcome to my profile, I´m Emma Backman 👋

--🔭 Currently studying webbdevelopment at Yrgo, currently learning React and C# I'm Intressted in making simple, clean and straightforward code that users easily can navigate.
+-🔭 Currently studying webbdevelopment at Yrgo, at the moment I'm learning React and C#.
+Intressted in making simple, clean and straightforward code that users easily can navigate and interact with.
 <br>
 🌱 Searching for LIA
 <br>